What is Codewind?

-Access to preconfigured containerized project templates: Codewind provides preconfigured, Docker-containerized project templates covering several languages, including Node.js, Java, Python, and Swift, and several frameworks, such as Express, Spring Boot, and Open Liberty.
+Access to preconfigured containerized project templates Codewind provides preconfigured, Docker-containerized project templates covering several languages, including Node.js, JavaTM, Python, and Swift, and several frameworks, such as Express, Spring Boot, and Open Liberty.
 Quickly create and deploy microservices in languages and frameworks that you’re familiar with.
 Modify the preconfigured projects to develop your customized microservice.

-Project details displayed in a user-friendly panel on your IDE: Use Codewind’s Project Overview interface to instantly view the endpoint, container ID, location on disk, build and run status, and ports.
+Project details that are displayed in a user-friendly panel on your IDE Use Codewind’s Project Overview interface to instantly view the endpoint, container ID, location on disk, build and run status, and ports.

-Integrated load-testing (where supported): Configure and run load tests against your microservices using Codewind’s performance dashboard.
+Integrated load-testing (where supported) Configure and run load tests against your microservices by using Codewind’s performance dashboard.
 Use the graphs to compare your repeated load test results and iterate on performance improvements.